Steven-Zhang98/learning_note/BASIC/BASIC_001_zen_of_python.md

 Therefore, a "beautiful" code should balance readability and efficiency.

-For example, in performance-oriented development scenarios, we can use bitwise arithmetic and add comments to explain its use.
-But in teaching scenarios, we need to use the simplest language and examples that others can read and understand to explain complex concepts, and then we can use modulo arithmetic.
+For example, we can use bitwise arithmetic in performance-oriented development scenarios and add comments to explain its use.
+In teaching scenarios and work environments, we should use simple language and examples to write code.
+This approach helps explain complex concepts, such as modulo arithmetic, and ensures the code's readability and maintainability.
 ## Explicit is better than implicit.

 When we try to name a variable, clarifying the types and the names of input can better express the usefulness of the variable.